adamrbehrman/adamrbehrman.github.io/resume.md

 ## Some of the stuff I do

 ### Work
-Starting 2/1/2021, I began working at [Tresata](https://tresata.com), a unicorn based in Charlotte, NC.
+Starting on February 1st, I began working at [Tresata](https://tresata.com), a unicorn based in Charlotte, NC.
 In this role, I have/am:
-- Been ono a team of 4 that ingested, profiled, and tuned record linkage machine learning algorithm within 72-hour turnaround to match 44k previously rejected records.
+- Been on a team of 4 that ingested, profiled, and tuned record linkage machine learning algorithm within 72-hour turnaround to match 44k previously rejected records.
 -	Improved client resolution efficient by 1500%.
 (7 minutes – 30 seconds per entity resolved)
 -	Writing Scala and Bash custom cleaning processes, scripts, and workflows for production use.
 -	Managing ES clusters, developing front-end visualizations and network graphs to show and communicate valuable insights.